History of the Jews in Ethiopia: Early history (325– 1270)

+Christian dominance (1270–1855)

-In 1329, Emperor Amda Seyon campaigned in the northwest provinces of Semien, Wegera, Tselemt, Tsegede and Dembiya in which many had been converting to Judaism and where the Beta Israel had been gaining prominence.
-He sent troops there to fight people "like Jews" (Ge'ez ከመ:አይሁድ kama ayhūd).
-There is no evidence for a unified Beta Israel dominion at this time.
-Judaized groups were dispersed, politically divided,- some being allied to the Emperor.
+The earliest recorded mention of the Beta Israel comes from the Royal Chronicle of Emperor Amda Seyon, who sent troops to pacify the northwest provinces of Semien, Tselemt, Tsegede and Wegara where the Beta Israel had been gaining prominence.
+He sent troops there to fight people "like Jews" (Geʽez ከመ:አይሁድ kama ayhūd).

-Emperor Yeshaq (1414–1429) who had allies among the Beta Israel invaded the Jewish kingdom, annexed it, and began to exert religious pressure.
-Yeshaq divided the occupied territories of the Jewish kingdom into three provinces, which were controlled by commissioners appointed by him.
+According to both Ethiopian written accounts and Beta Israel oral tradition, Emperor Yeshaq (1414–1429) began to exert religious pressure on the Beta Israel which sparked a revolt.
+Following the defeat of the rebellion, Yeshaq divided the territories of the Jews into three provinces, which were controlled by commissioners appointed by him.
 He reduced the Jews' social status below that of Christians and forced the Jews to convert or lose their land.
 It would be given away as rist, a type of land qualification that rendered it forever inheritable by the recipient and not transferable by the Emperor.
 Yeshaq decreed, "He who is baptized in the Christian religion may inherit the land of his father, otherwise let him be a Falāsī."
 This may have been the origin for the term "Falasha" (falāšā, "wanderer", or "landless person").
 This term is considered derogatory to Ethiopian Jews.

 In 1435, Elijah of Ferrara recounted meeting an Ethiopian Jew in Jerusalem in a letter to his children.
-The man told him of the ongoing conflict of his independent nation with the Christian Abyssinians; he relayed some of the principals of his faith, which, Ferrara concluded, balanced between Karaite and Rabbinical Judaism.
+The man told him of the ongoing conflict of his nation with the Christian Abyssinians; he relayed some of the principles of his faith, which, Ferrara concluded, balanced between Karaite and Rabbinical Judaism.
 His people were not familiar with the Talmud and did not observe Hanukkah, but their canon contained the book of Esther and they had an oral interpretation of the Torah.
 Ferrara further recorded that they had their own language, that the journey from their land lasted six months, and that the biblical Gozan river was found within their borders.

-By 1450, the Jewish kingdom managed to annex back the territories it lost beforehand and began preparing to fight the armies of the emperor.
-The Beta Israel forces invaded the Ethiopian Empire in 1462, but lost the campaign, and many of its military forces were killed.
-Later on, the forces of the Ethiopian emperor invaded the kingdom in the region of Begemder, and massacred many of the Jews in that region throughout a period of seven years.
-The Emperor Zara Yaqob (reigned 1434–1468) even proudly added the title "Exterminator of the Jews" to his name.
-Although the area of the kingdom became significantly smaller afterwards, the Jews were able to eventually restore their mountain kingdom.